-Ashley is the Deputy Editor at Red Alert Politics.
+Ashley is the Editor at Red Alert Politics.
 She is a proud native Texan and graduated from Southern Methodist University with a degree in journalism.
 She has worked at several newspapers across the South, including the Dallas Morning News, the American Press in Lake Charles, La., and the StarNews in Wilmington, N.C.

 Her favorite things include her puppy Lizzie, karaoke, fried food, and Coke-flavored ICEES.